yaccio/gnc/README.md

-#Go Net Chan
+#Go Net Chan (GNC)
-Library for establishing native Go channels between different Go programs potentially running on separate machines.
+Library for using native Go channels between multiple Go programs over network.

+Currently support single channel between two programs using TCP, one program acts as "host", the other as client that connects to the host.
+See example folder for a very small example.

+Status: **Experimental**

 #TODO
 - Increase robustness (fault tolerance: reconnect after disconnect).